nmeaney/es6-notes/es6_let_const_block_scope.md

 ### Temporal Dead Zone

-Since `let` and `const` variables are not hoisted, they cannot be used in a block until after they are declared.
+Since `let` and `const` variables are not hoisted, they cannot be used in a block until after they are defined.

 The 'space' between the start of a block and the declaration of a variable with `let` and `const`, is known as the Temporal Dead Zone (TDZ).